Meet the team

 Sara-Jeanne Stewart

-My background is in both History and Art.
-I studied History at the University of Cambridge, and then attended art school where I specialised in illustration and stationery design.
-Finally, I combined my two loves and completed an MA in History of Art and Archaeology of East Asia at SOAS.
-Since then, I have worked in both the museum and theatre industries.
+She studied History at the University of Cambridge and then attended art school where she specialised in illustration and stationery design.
+She later combined her two loves and completed an MA in History of Art and Archaeology of East Asia at SOAS.
+Since then, she has worked in both the museum and theatre industries.

-My passion for the arts, history and inclusion continues outside of work where I am a tour guide for the award-winning LGBTQIA+ Tours at the Victoria and Albert Museum and co-run Housmans Queer Book Club.
-I spend as much time as I can on research and am currently fascinated by the publishing industry and theatre fandom in Edo Period Japan.
-When I have any time left, I love attending the theatre, learning traditional folk songs and drawing comic strips about mental health and identity.
+Her passion for the arts, history and inclusion continues outside of work where she is a tour guide for the award-winning LGBTQIA+ Tours at the Victoria and Albert Museum and co-runs Housmans Queer Book Club.
+She also spends as much time as she can on research and is currently fascinated by the publishing industry and theatre fandoms in Edo Period Japan.

 Digital Marketing Officer